-One of the features of a commodity market is that its performance demonstrates an inverse relation with both stock and bond markets, as the bond and stock prices fall when the average price level of goods rise in the economy.
+One of the features of a commodity market is that its performance demonstrates an inverse relation with both stock and bond markets, as the bond and stock prices fall when the average price level of goods rises in the economy.

 During times of rising aggregate price level or inflation, the prices of commodities traded on respective exchange rises significantly.
 As extreme inflation has a negative impact on consumers, the government often tries to tackle the situation by increasing the domestic lending rates through a repo rate hike.

 The bond market is also affected as a result of such a hike in the lending rates levied by scheduled commercial banks, as interests on respective savings tools rise.
 Consequently, fixed coupon bonds indicate a relatively less profitable investment venture, thereby creating a surplus amount of bonds with reduced demand, causing bond prices to fall.

 While bond and stock prices move in the opposite direction as compared to commodity prices, investment in commodities, especially in precious metals and energy sources, tend to generate significant returns for investors.

 The commodity markets hold importance for two kinds of individuals based on the commodity market operations they partake in:

 Such investors aim to reduce exposure to market volatility by entering into a futures contract with traders.
 Any change in the price level does not affect the rate at which respective commodities are traded in the market.

 Investors aiming to generate substantial profits from trade in the commodity market are termed as speculators.
 A prediction regarding the direction of movement of market prices is assumed by such individuals before signing a futures contract, and depending upon accuracy of market forecast, positive or negative returns can be realised, subject to spot prices.